iturdikulov/notes/number.md

 ---
-title: Number
 date: 2022-12-29
 draft: true
+sr-due: 2023-03-14
+sr-ease: 230
+sr-interval: 1
 tags:
 - inbox
 - definition
-sr-due: 2023-03-14
-sr-interval: 1
-sr-ease: 230
 ---

+# Number

 > Concept from [[mathematics|mathematics]], used to count or
 > measure.
 Depending on the field of mathematics, where numbers are used, there